smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 SNMP allows you to request a MIB object that is "next" to the given one.
 That way you can read MIB objects you are not aware about in advance.
 MIB objects are conceptually sorted by their OIDs.
-This feature is implemented by the :py:func:`~pysnmp.hlapi.nextCmd` function.
+This feature is implemented by the :py:func:`~pysnmp.hlapi.asyncio.nextCmd` function.

 .. code-block:: python